 Skip to contents

-At Google, testthat::expect_identical() should be the default/go-to function for comparing an output to an expected value. expect_true(identical(x, y)) is an equivalent but unadvised method of the same test.
+This linter enforces the usage of testthat::expect_identical() as the default expectation for comparisons in a testthat suite. expect_true(identical(x, y)) is an equivalent but unadvised method of the same test.
 Further, testthat::expect_equal() should only be used when expect_identical() is inappropriate, i.e., when x and y need only be numerically equivalent instead of fully identical (in which case, provide the tolerance= argument to expect_equal() explicitly).
 This also applies when it's inconvenient to check full equality (e.g., names can be ignored, in which case ignore_attr = "names" should be supplied to expect_equal() (or, for 2nd edition, check.attributes = FALSE).

 Usage